JustinLamMSFT/microsoft/microsoft-365/project/microsoft-project-faq.md

 Expand all | Collapse all

+- ### What is the recent announcement about Microsoft Planner and Microsoft Project for the web?

+    At Microsoft Ignite 2023, it was announced that Project for the web is becoming part of Planner.
+Continue enjoying the features you know and love under a new name.
+Learn more about the announcement and related questions [here](https://go.microsoft.com/fwlink/?linkid=2264619).

 - ### What is Project for the web?

-    Project for the web is the latest offering for cloud-based project management.
+    Project for the web is a solution for cloud-based project management.
 It enables you to work in a grid (list), board, or timeline (Gantt) view.
-Designed to be easy to start and simple to use, you and your team can manage and collaborate on the same project at the same time.
+Easy to start and simple to use, Project for the web allows you and your team to manage and collaborate on the same project at the same time.
+Project for the web is becoming part of the new Planner. ​

 - ### How is Project for the web different than Project Online?

-    Project for the web is built on the Microsoft Power Platform while Project Online is built on Microsoft SharePoint.
-[Learn more](https://go.microsoft.com/fwlink/p/?linkid=2110547).
+    Project for the web is natively integrated with Microsoft 365 including Microsoft Teams and is built on the Microsoft Power Platform.
+Project Online is built on Microsoft SharePoint.
+[Learn more.](https://go.microsoft.com/fwlink/p/?linkid=2110547)

 - ### How can I get Project for the web?

-    Project for the web is available in Project Plan 1, Project Plan 3, and Project Plan 5.
+    Project for the web is available in Planner Plan 1 (formerly Project Plan 1), Project Plan 3, and Project Plan 5.

-- ### What is included in Project Plan 1?
+- ### What is included in Planner Plan 1?

-    Project Plan 1 includes:
+    Planner Plan 1 includes:

+    - Premium capabilities of the new Planner ([currently available on Teams, with a web experience coming later in 2024](https://go.microsoft.com/fwlink/?linkid=2265830))

     - Project for the web
     - Project Online Essentials capabilities

 - ### What is included in Project Plan 3 and Project Plan 5?

     Both Project Plan 3 and Project Plan 5 include:

+    - Premium capabilities of the new Microsoft Planner (currently available on Microsoft Teams, with a web experience coming later in 2024)​
     - Project for the web
     - Project Online
     - Project Online desktop client

-    [Learn more](https://www.microsoft.com/en-us/microsoft-365/project/compare-microsoft-project-management-software?tab=1) about the distinctions between the two plans.
+    [Learn more](https://go.microsoft.com/fwlink/?linkid=2265830) about the distinctions between the two plans.

 - ### My organization uses Project Online Essentials for timesheet submissions.
 Can I still acquire this subscription?

-    Yes, you can.
-Project Online Essentials is available for purchase either through your Microsoft 365 admin center or your Volume License agreement.
-Project Online Essentials capabilities are also included in Plan 1.
-[Learn more](https://go.microsoft.com/fwlink/?linkid=2138711) about what’s included in this subscription on the [Project service description page](https://go.microsoft.com/fwlink/p/?linkid=2108421).
+    Yes, Project Online Essentials is available for purchase either through your Microsoft 365 admin center or your Volume License agreement.
+Project Online Essentials capabilities are also included in Planner Plan 1.
+[Learn more](https://go.microsoft.com/fwlink/?linkid=2265830) about what’s included in this subscription on the [Project service description page](https://go.microsoft.com/fwlink/?linkid=2108421).

-- ### How does Project Plan 1 compare to Project Online Essentials?
+- ### How does Planner Plan 1 compare to Project Online Essentials?

-    Project Plan 1 and Project Online Essentials are different subscriptions:
+    Planner Plan 1​ and Project Online Essentials are different subscriptions:

-    Project Plan 1
+    Planner Plan 1​

+    Gives Project Essentials capabilities as well as premium capabilities in the new Microsoft Planner (which includes Project for the web).

-    - Technology: Project for the web and Microsoft Power Platform
+    - Technology: The new Microsoft Planner, Project for the web, and Power Platform​
-    - Who it’s for: Anyone who manages projects as a part of their job
+    - Who it’s for: Anyone who manages projects as a part of their job​
-    - How the subscription works: A Project Plan 1 subscription is independent from a Project Plan 3 or Project Plan 5 subscription.
-Plan 1 only works with projects created in the Project for the web service, which is a part of the Project Plan 1, Project Plan 3, and Project Plan 5 subscriptions.
+    - How the subscription works: A Planner Plan 1 subscription is independent from a Project Plan 3 or Project Plan 5 subscription.
+Plan 1 only works with projects created in Microsoft Project for the web, which is a part of the Planner Plan 1, Project Plan 3, and Project Plan 5 subscriptions.​
-    - Description: Project Plan 1 offers core, web-based capabilities such as scheduling, creating project teams, assigning tasks, and displaying multiple views like grid (list), board, and timeline (Gantt).
+    - Description: Planner Plan 1 offers core, web-based capabilities such as scheduling, creating project teams, assigning tasks, and displaying multiple views like grid (list), board, and timeline (Gantt).​

     Project Online Essentials

-    - Technology: Project Online and SharePoint
+    - Technology: Project Online and SharePoint​
     - Who it’s for: Team members
-    - How the subscription works: Project Online Essentials only connects to the Project Online service accompanying either a Project Plan 3 or Project Plan 5 subscription within the tenant.
+    - How the subscription works: Project Online Essentials only connects to the Project Online service accompanying either a Project Plan 3 or Project Plan 5 subscription within the tenant.​
     - Description: Project Online Essentials features a web-based interface that allows users to submit timesheets and update tasks, issues, and risks only in projects created within Project Online.

+    Provides Project Essentials capabilities as well as premium capabilities in the new Microsoft Planner (which includes Project for the web).

-    You can either choose a Project Plan 1 subscription that includes Project Online Essentials capabilities, or purchase a separate Project Online Essentials subscription through your Microsoft 365 admin center or your Volume License agreement.
+    You can either choose a Planner Plan 1 subscription that includes Project Online Essentials capabilities, or purchase a separate Project Online Essentials subscription through your Microsoft 365 admin center or your Volume License agreement.

 .heading-bg-color-layout-container-uid84a2{ background-color: !important; }